ar-io/ar-io-sdk/examples/vite/README.md

-# Typescript React Example
+# Typescript React Example - Vite

-This example shows how to use the `@ar.io/sdk` within a Typescript/React project.
+This example shows how to use the `@ar.io/sdk` within a Typescript/React project using [Vite].

 ## Getting Started